Skip to main content

 • AWS Secret access key

-7. Click on the Validate button to validate the credentials.
+5. Click the Validate button to validate the credentials.

-8. Once the credentials are validated, the Add IAM Policies toggle displays.
+6. Once the credentials are validated, verified by a green check mark, the Add IAM Policies toggle is displayed.
 Toggle Add IAM Policies on.

-9. Use the drop-down Menu, which lists available IAM policies in your AWS account, to select any desired IAM policies you want to assign to Palette IAM role or IAM user.
+7. Use the drop-down Menu, which lists available IAM policies in your AWS account, to select any desired IAM policies you want to assign to the Palette IAM role or IAM user.

 Validate

-You can validate the account is available in Palette by reviewing the list of cloud accounts.
-To review the list of cloud accounts navigate to the left Main Menu.
+You can verify that the account is available in Palette by reviewing the list of cloud accounts.
+To review the list of cloud accounts, navigate to the left Main Menu.
 Click on Tenant Settings.
 Next, click Cloud Accounts.
 Your newly added AWS cloud account is listed under the AWS section.

 Dynamic Access Credentials